erin-smith/burger/README.md

   [Link to project](https://frozen-harbor-42097.herokuapp.com/)

   Erin's Gourmet Burger Joint, or "burger", displays a classy burger menu.
 It's an app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app displays the burger name.
-The user can "Click to Devour" to inhale a delicious burger.
-They can "Click to Eat Again" if they want to move a buger back to the starter menu to make available again.
+The user can "Click to Devour" and inhale a delicious burger.
+They can "Click to Eat Again" if they want to move a burger back to the starter menu to make available again.

 ## License
 [![ISClicense](https://img.shields.io/badge/license-ISC-blue.svg)](https://shields.io/)